Balboa Park Golf Course

 A rope hook three wood plays exceptionally well, fitting into a narrow fairway severely elevated to the green.
 The approach shot is partially blind even in the best circumstances; you must hit a high shot up left off the pin and let gravity take it right.
 A false front plus an uphill means getting the proper distance is tricky.
 If you miss right of the green, the ball falls off a cliff, and a double is likely.

 Hole 6 is a solid 210-yard uphill par three that would test even the tour pros.
 Par is always a good score here.
-Balboa climbs its way out of the canyon, and you start seeing some enjoyable but traditionally routed holes.
+Balboa climbs out of the canyon, and you start seeing some enjoyable but traditionally routed holes.
 The course begins to get exciting again at hole 13, a postage stamp of a par 3, just 134 yards from the tips.
 You’ll want to fire at this downhill pin where a hole in one feels possible — I’ve seen it before.

 Balboa has some of the strongest finishing holes in San Diego.
 16 is one of the most well-known, infamous par 5s around.
 The drive is beautiful, with one lone tree and a giant fence, which is an ugly/charming feature of this hole.
 The canyon runs along this hole’s entire right and left sides, meaning if you get through the stressful first shot, the second one is as tense.
-If you can stay safe after the first two shots, you can walk away with a par here.
+If you stay safe after the first two shots, you can walk away with a par here.

 Number 17 is a steep downhill signature hole type par 3, similar to Torrey North #15, with downtown skyline views instead of the ocean.
 The short par 4 Number 18 is a favorite, unlike anything you’ll see on a modern course.
 The fairway shapes fade perfectly and are exceptionally incredibly narrow.
 Shots hit to the right will sometimes kick down off the hill, but anything missed left, you are back to the first hole and might as well go around for another loop.